CfSOtago/GREENGridData/docs/README.md

 # NZ GREEN Grid Household Electricity Demand Study: Data R Package

-This package contains the code used to prepare a cleaned, anonymised data archive from the [NZ GREEN Grid](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html) household electricity demand study.
-This archive is available for third party research use via the UK Data Service's [ReShare](http://reshare.ukdataservice.ac.uk/) service.

-[NZ GREEN Grid](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html) household electricity demand study data includes:
+[NZ GREEN Grid](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html) Household Electricity Demand Study data includes:

- * 1 minute electricity power (W) data for c 40 households in NZ monitored from early 2014 using [GridSpy](https://gridspy.com/) monitors on each power circuit (and the incoming power)
+ * 1 minute electricity power (W) data for c 40 households in NZ monitored from early 2014 using [gridSpy](https://gridspy.com/) monitors on each power circuit (and the incoming power)
+ * Occupant time-use diaries (focused on energy use)
  * Dwelling & appliance surveys

- * Occupant time-use diaries (focused on energy use)
+This data has been cleaned and anonymised using the code in this [R package](https://github.com/CfSOtago/GREENGridData/) to produce the 'safe' dataset available from the [UK Data Service](http://reshare.ukdataservice.ac.uk/853334/). *None* of the data is held in the R package so *none* of the code here will work unless you also have access to the data.

 ----
-## Data archives
+## Accessing the data

 The data is archived as:

  * Anderson, Ben and Eyers, David and Ford, Rebecca and Giraldo Ocampo, Diana and Peniamina, Rana and Stephenson, Janet and Suomalainen, Kiti and Wilcocks, Lara and Jack, Michael (2018).
 [New Zealand GREEN Grid household electricity demand study 2014-2018](https://dx.doi.org/10.5255/UKDA-SN-853334).
 [Data Collection].
 Colchester, Essex: UK Data Service.
 DOI: [10.5255/UKDA-SN-853334](https://dx.doi.org/10.5255/UKDA-SN-853334)

 You will need to register for a (free) UK Data Service account before you can download it.
 Despite appearances, users from outside the UK _can_ register and download the data but will need to use a [specific form to request a UK Data Service user id](https://beta.ukdataservice.ac.uk/myaccount/credentials).
-One registered you should be able to log in and download the data.
+Once registered you should be able to log in and download the data.

 Please document any errors, problems or queries by raising a [github issue](https://github.com/CfSOtago/GREENGridData/issues) and we will try to respond.

+### Terms of Use

+This is _not_ open access data.
+It is licensed as _Safeguarded_ data under the [UK Data Archive End User Licence conditions](http://reshare.ukdataservice.ac.uk/legal/#Safeguarded).
+You will need to agree to these T&Cs before downloading the data.

 ### Version 1 - September 2018

-_Access to the data_:

 Version 1 of the [data archive](https://dx.doi.org/10.5255/UKDA-SN-853334) includes: